 There are few things more soothing to your soul than a nice, steaming cup of tea.
 But not just your soul; tea has long been revered for its positive effects on the body, too.
 In China, green tea has been used for thousands of years as a medicinal herbal drink due to its high concentration of antioxidants.
 Today, adding a bit of honey to your green tea has been known to help alleviate a sore throat; chamomile is often used to combat insomnia; and black tea, when consumed in moderation, has been shown to help people relax by reducing the stress hormone cortisol.

-So get your favorite teaware and good water (tap, filtered or spring is fine, as long as it tastes good) and start brewing.
+So get your favorite teaware and good water (filtered or spring, and possibly tap, is fine, as long as it is clean, pure, and tastes good) and start brewing.

 Tea comes in countless varieties but one thing is the same.
 With the exception of herbals and rooibos (red bush tea), all teas are derived from the plant Camellia Sinensis and have caffeine.
 Here are a few of our favorites and some tips for brewing the perfect cup.
 A general guideline is to steep for a minute, then take a sip every 30 seconds until it’s just the way you like it.